fernando-mc/redmondpython.com/content/lectures/onboarding.md

 1. Type `exit()` or hit `ctrl+d` to exit the Python interpreter and return to the computer's terminal.
 2. Now, reopen the Python interpreter.
 A key point here is that everything that you entered in that previous Python interpreter session is **lost** between sessions. **The data does NOT persist**.

 For now, we'll just be working with Python via the interpreter while we learn the basics.
-We'll show you later how to write lines of code in a file and run the script at the command line.
+We'll show you later how to write lines of code in a file and run a full Python script at the command line.

 <!-- Commenting out for now, let's use this later